space-wizards/docs/src/en/proposals/errant-vox-species.md

 ## Overview

-Who Vox?

-Add Vox as a roundstart species.
-They are an uncommon species of superficially bird/raptor-like creatures who dwell in the far reaches of space and typically do their own thing, but some of them end up working for NT.
-The most well known thing about them is that they die if they breathe what we call air.
-That this is about the only thing known about them is the reason this document exists.
+Vox are a species of superficially bird/raptor-like creatures who are highly allergic to oxygen.
+I propose that their ongoing design direction be based on three core points: they are weird, they offer a more difficult gameplay experience, and their hardship is intended to encourage cooperation.

+(More specific details at the end)

 ## Background

-Why Vox?

-#### "I know for a fact that one of the things keeping a lot of the vox players on 13 is that we dont have any"

 They are from Space Station 13 and there has always been some interest to bring them over.
 This is evidenced by the fact that our codebase had vox assets ported more than two years ago.
 They also come up on Discord every now and then ~~when I start talking about them~~.
-The way I see it, there are two main reasons they are still just assets lying in the depths of the Entity Spawn panel: code limitations (aka wyci) and lack of a design goal.

-The only thing I'll say about code limitations here is that great improvements are currently being made, but even so it will eventually be stalled by the other issue: there is no clear idea or common agreement what they should be as a playable species apart from "they should scream and die from oxygen".
-So this is my idea to improve on that front.
+While there are some unresolved technical issues with implementing them right now, I think the lack of a clear design target is similarly in the way of getting closer to implementing them.

+"*I know for a fact that one of the things keeping a lot of the vox players on 13 is that we dont have any*"

+"*I would absolutely play vox in SS14 lol*"

+"*i think i have been voxpilled*"

 [A vox discussion that I did not start I swear ](https://discord.com/channels/310555209753690112/310555209753690112/1200361375856332830)